-Why the Cloud Opens a New Frontier in Disaster Recovery Planning for Your Data
+Why the Cloud Opens a New Frontier in Disaster Recovery Plans

 For any business, a cloud migration marks an evolutionary leap from how you once worked with your data.
 The resulting shifts in how you manage your environment may sound complex, but the advantages are unquestionably worth the effort.

 However, even after you’ve optimized your analytics program for the cloud, you still have to be mindful of the full picture.
 What if your organization faces a catastrophic failure or malfunction in your new infrastructure?
 Do you have the right plan in place for your business to weather a long-term outage?
 And just as importantly, do you fully understand how your business continuity and disaster recovery (BCDR) protocols have changed with your data stack?

 Too often, organizations rely on decades-old processes to see them through a system failure.
 As practical as this may feel, these out-of-date plans not only fail to recognize how your concerns have shifted since moving to a new environment.
 They also could be wasting money by following out-of-date procedures for emergency scenarios that no longer apply to your business.

 Along with natural disasters, outages at data centers are primarily attributed to hardware and software issues, power outages, and user error.
 Plus, recent ransomware incidents have shown data security is more important than ever.
 In the face of such consistent threats, companies may feel that on-prem storage is still the best way to control access to their data.

 However, keeping your environment secure requires navigating regular maintenance, system upgrades, and security updates.
 Along with providing consistent power and temperature regulation for your hardware, you also needed a team to back up and secure your data.